 However, the Social Security Administration (SSA) will want to know if a person’s drug or alcohol addiction is “material” to his or her disability.
 Meaning, would that person still be disabled if he or she stopped abusing substances?
 An example of this would be if one’s alcohol abuse were resulting in chronic liver disease.
 If the SSA had evidence, such as a doctor’s statement, that the patient’s condition would improve if he or she stopped abusing substances, then the SSA would likely not find that person legally disabled.

 Applying for Social Security Disability benefits can be a confusing, complex process, especially if your case is complicated.
 If you have questions about your eligibility status, contact a Tulsa, Oklahoma Social Security Disability attorney to help you understand your options.
-We offer free consultations, and you can reach us at (918) 265-1404.
+We offer free evaluations of your case, and you can reach us at (918) 265-1404.